dvandal/cryptonote-nodejs-pool/README.md

 "redis": {
     "host": "127.0.0.1",
     "port": 6379,
-    "auth": null // If set, client will run redis auth command on connect.
-Use for remote db }
+    "auth": null, // If set, client will run redis auth command on connect.
+Use for remote db "db": 0, // Set the REDIS database to use (default to 0) "cleanupInterval": 15 // Set the REDIS database cleanup interval (in days) }

 /* Email Notifications */
 "email": {
     "enabled": false,
     "templateDir": "email_templates", // The templates folder
-    "templates": ["worker_connected", "worker_banned", "worker_timeout"], // Specify which templates to enable
+    "templates": ["worker_connected", "worker_banned", "worker_timeout", "email_added", "block_found", "payment"], // Specify which templates to enable
     "variables": { // The variables to replace in templates "POOL_HOST": "poolhost.com" // Your pool domain
     },